 I love detail.

-Um, I feel blessed beyond measure that I got here.
+I feel blessed beyond measure that I got here.

-I remember when I couldn't afford to go to like a local hamburger shop like McDonald's, because I just didn't have that money in the budget.
+I remember when I couldn't afford to go to like a local hamburger shop like McDonald's because I just didn't have that money in the budget.

 And I wanted it, craved it, still do.

-Um now I can't go for obvious reasons.
+Now I can't go for obvious reasons.

-But nobody said life is easy, but you have every time they give you something, some promise, some false security, you give up your freedom.
+But nobody said life is easy, but you have, every time they give you something, some promise, some false security, you give up your freedom.

 You're empowering your government to steal from other people.

-Well, let's go back for another bite of the apple.
+Well, Elizabeth Warren is talking about, well, let's go back for another bite of the apple.

 That would be the government legalizing theft at that point.